secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/open-source-program/_index.md

 ---

 title: "Open Source Program"
-description: Learn about the GitLab for Open Source Program and other open source programs from GitLab's Developer Relations team
+description: "Learn about the GitLab for Open Source Program and other open source programs from GitLab's Developer Relations team"
 ---

 GitLab's open source program is part of the [Developer Relations team](/handbook/marketing/developer-relations/).
 It consists of three sub-programs:

 * [**GitLab for Open Source Program**](/handbook/marketing/developer-relations/community-programs/open-source-program/#gitlab-for-open-source-program), through which qualifying open source projects [receive benefits](/solutions/open-source/) like GitLab Ultimate with 50,000 compute minutes for free.
 * [**GitLab Open Source Partners**](/handbook/marketing/developer-relations/community-programs/open-source-program/#gitlab-open-source-partners), a [partnership program](/solutions/open-source/partners) designed for large or prominent open source projects and organizations.
-* [**Consortium Memberships**](/handbook/marketing/developer-relations/community-programs/opensource-program/#consortium-memberships-and-sponsorships), which allow us to [extend GitLab's leadership in key open source initiatives](/handbook/marketing/developer-relations/community-programs/open-source-program/#consortium-memberships-and-sponsorships), enhance GitLab's brand, and/or improve engineering alignment
+* [**Consortium Memberships**](/handbook/marketing/developer-relations/community-programs/opensource-program/#consortium-memberships-and-sponsorships), which allow us to extend GitLab's leadership in key open source initiatives, enhance GitLab's brand, and/or improve engineering alignment

 ## How to reach us